neeraj1803/neeraj1803/README.md

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
            Solutioning and creating a Amazon Quicksight analysis to analyze player information data and display their sensitive data using pre signed urls that will be active only for a minute using lambda functions and API gateway.

-- 🌱 I’m currently learning to explore
+- 🌱 I’m currently learning to explore:
-            Different AI tools related to data and how they can help me in day to day work to make work efficient.
+            Different AI tools related to data and how they can help me in day to day work to make work efficient ,Exploring Microsoft Fabric
-            Exploring Microsoft Fabric

-- 📫 Heres how you can reach me out- [Linkedin](https://www.linkedin.com/in/neerajiyer)
+- 📫 Heres how you can reach me out: [Linkedin](https://www.linkedin.com/in/neerajiyer)